Academic Catalog 2024-2025

 Satisfactory Academic Progress (SAP)

 In accordance with the Higher Education Act of 1965, as amended, all post-secondary institutions must establish a Satisfactory Academic Progress (SAP) policy.
 At Point Loma Nazarene University, all students receiving federal and state financial aid are required to make satisfactory progress in order to maintain eligibility for financial aid programs.
 PLNU’s SAP policy requires all students to complete at least 2/3 of all attempted units (the quantitative requirement).
-In addition, to satisfy the qualitative requirement, Adult Degree Completion and Online Undergraduate Studies students must maintain a minimum cumulative Grade-Point-Average (GPA) of 2.000 at the end of each semester and maintain a minimum cumulative Grade-Point Average of 2.000 at the end of each semester for all courses taken at PLNU in the student’s designated program of study.
-Bachelor of Arts in Business Administration students not attending online must also maintain a minimum cumulative Grade-Point-Average of 2.75 at the end of each semester for all courses taken at PLNU in the student’s designated program of study.
-For more complete information on the university’s SAP policy, students may view our SAP Policy for Adult Degree Completion and Online Undergraduate Studies students.
-Students may also contact the GPS Student Financial Services office for more information.
+In addition, to satisfy the qualitative requirement, students in Accelerated Undergraduate programs must maintain a minimum cumulative Grade-Point-Average (GPA) of 2.000 at the end of each semester and maintain a minimum cumulative Grade-Point Average of 2.000 at the end of each semester for all courses taken at PLNU in the student’s designated program of study.
+Bachelor of Arts in Business Administration students must also maintain a minimum cumulative Grade-Point-Average of 2.75 at the end of each semester for all courses taken at PLNU in the student’s designated program of study.
+For more complete information on the university’s SAP policy, students may view our SAP Policy for students in Accelerated Undergraduate programs.
+Students may also contact the GPS One-Stop Student Financial Services office for more information.

 Revisions Based on Enrollment

-The GPS Student Financial Services Office assumes students will be registered in the typical number of units for students in each program when calculating financial aid eligibility.
-Adult Degree Completion and Online Undergraduate Studies students are generally assumed to be enrolled three-quarter time (9 units) in the full semester (with courses in both Quad I and Quad II) each semester.
-In most cases students’ initial Financial Aid Offer Letter will reflect financial aid based on these assumptions.
+The GPS One-Stop Student Financial Services Office assumes students will be registered in the typical number of units for students in each program when calculating financial aid eligibility.
+Students in Accelerated Undergraduate programs are generally assumed to be enrolled three-quarter time (9 units) in the full semester (with courses in both Quad I and Quad II) each semester.
+In most cases, a student's initial Financial Aid Offer Letter will reflect financial aid based on these assumptions.
 During the first week of each semester, students’ financial aid will be revised to match actual enrollment.
 If students are enrolled in only one quad in the semester, their financial aid will likely be reduced significantly lower than the initial offer.
 To make sure the Financial Aid Offer Letter is as accurate as possible, students should ensure they are registered for all courses for the entire semester (including Quad II courses) before the semester begins.
 Financial aid may also be revised or cancelled for a number of reasons including, but not limited to, the following:

 • Changes in financial, marital, enrollment, or academic status